 “I’ve attended three conferences with Jeffrey and each one opens new doors to my writing.
 His editor’s eye teaches how to stand back from one’s work, with a positive attitude, and find just the right next step to take, whether a subtle tweak or radical revision.
 He engages all the senses, keeps a varied and respectful pace that demands your full engagement but does not exhaust you.
 His reading is incisive, his interactions generous, and his passion for the art infectious.” —Nancy Meyer

 Jeffrey Levine is the author of three books of poetry: Rumor of Cortez, nominated for a 2006 Los Angeles Times Literary Award in Poetry, Mortal, Everlasting, which won the 2002 Transcontinental Poetry Prize.
 A third book Jubilo is forthcoming.
 His many poetry prizes include the Larry Levis Prize from the Missouri Review, the James Hearst Poetry Prize from North American Review, the Mississippi Review Poetry Prize, the Ekphrasis Poetry Prize, and the American Literary Review poetry prize.
 His poems have garnered 14 Pushcart nominations.
 A graduate of the Warren Wilson MFA Program for Writers, Levine is founder, Editor‐in‐Chief and Publisher of Tupelo Press, an award‐winning independent literary press located in the historic Eclipse Mill in the Berkshire Mountains of Western Massachusetts.
-In addition, he has served for seven years on the core faculty of the Colrain Manuscript Conferences and is Director of the esteemed Tupelo Press Writing Conferences.
+In addition, he has served for several years on the core faculty of the Colrain Manuscript Conferences and is Director of the esteemed Tupelo Press Writing Conferences.

 Refund Policy: Refund up to 4 weeks prior each conference, less 15% processing fee.